By Tom Snyder and Ted Baehr with Ben Kayser

 Anna’s character in FROZEN lays down her life for her sister, Elsa.
 This is holy, sisterly love – a “love thy neighbor” kind of love – not some form of perverted love.

 Ultimately, FROZEN is a validation of Christian truth, not a politically correct piece of leftist propaganda.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!